IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

 Your project can access the pins through an I2C connection.
 It can both read and set the binary value, 0 or 1, for each pin.
 This means it can detect signals received from peripherals attached to the pins, and write control signals out to them.

 The integrated circuit can be used directly.
-Plug it into a breadboard as shown in Figure x, below.
+Plug it into a breadboard as shown in Figure 4, below.

 This project includes a C++ library named EightMorePins that you can use for interacting with the PCF8574.
 The library has been tested in the Arduino IDE for AVR-based Arduinos and for ESP8266s.